deroproject/derohe/Readme.md

     Assuming we are off by factor of 4 = 800GB
     ```

-21. Note that, Even after 1 trillion transactions, 1 billion accounts will consume 800GB only, If history is not maintained, and everything still will be in proved state using merkle roots.
+21. Note that even after 1 trillion transactions, 1 billion accounts will consume onlyn 800 GB, if history is not maintained, and everything will still be in a proved state using merkle roots.
-    And so, Even Raspberry Pi can host the entire chain.
+    And so even a Raspberry Pi can host the entire chain.

-22. Senders can prove to receiver what amount they have send (without revealing themselves).
+22. Senders can prove to a receiver what amount they have sent (without revealing themselves).

-23. Worlds first Erasure Coded Propagation protocol, which allows 100x block size without increasing propagation delays.
+23. World's first Erasure Coded Propagation protocol, which allows 100x block size without increasing propagation delays.

 24. Entire chain is rsyncable while in operation.